OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 ---
 title: Source
 sidebar_position: 3
-description: This section guides you a through the process of installing the OpenBB Terminal from source.
-This installation type supports Windows and macOS and Linux systems.
+description: This section provides steps to install the OpenBB Terminal and SDK from source.
+This installation type supports Windows, macOS and Linux systems.
 keywords:
   [
     installation,